Teja-thota/yourwish/README.md

 # yourwish

-This is a sample Git project.
+This is a teja thota.

 ## Features
 - Easy to use